nuitrcs/rnaseq_workshop/RNA_Quest_script_workshop.md

 # RNA-seq Workshop Script
+The first half of this workshop involves commands typed into the command line on Quest.
+The second half is done in RStudio, on the Quest Analytics nodes.
+This workshop requires that you have an account on Quest.
+You can find out more about getting an account on Quest at https://www.it.northwestern.edu/research/user-services/quest/allocation-guidelines.html

+## Running Commands on Quest
 ### Bash environment - Setup

-### * It is highly enouraged to install the required packages before attending the workshop
 On your local computer, open a terminal on your local computer and connect to Quest with your netID (ssh YOUR_NETID@quest.it.northwestern.edu), then copy the workshop directory into your home directory:
 ```
 cd ~
 cp -R /projects/genomicsshare/RNAseq_workshop .
 cd RNAseq_workshop
 ```
-### Load the necessary modules
+#### Load the necessary modules
 ```
 module load fastqc/0.11.5;
 module load hisat2/2.0.4;